 - PHRASE LENGTHS

 If you listen to some of your favorite hit songs and look for contrast, you’ll find it.
-The chorus is in a different note range (higher or lower) than the verse.
-Or the verse may feature a lot of notes and words delivered rapidly while the chorus relies on long, stretched out notes and words.
+The chorus is in a different note range (usually higher) than the verse (‘Set Fire to the Rain” by Adele, “Play It Again” by Luke Bryan).
+Or the verse may feature a lot of notes and words delivered rapidly while the chorus relies on long, stretched out notes and words (“Vertigo” by U2).

 Try adding contrast to one of your own songs by writing the verse in a low note range and the chorus in a higher note range, or write a verse with a lot of words sung quickly and a chorus with slower, smoother delivery of the words.